Tulsa Outrage: Background

+J. Edgar Pew home bombing

+J. Edgar Pew was a wealthy Tulsa oilman who had worked for the Standard Oil Company.
+On October 29, 1917, his home was damaged by a bombing which destroyed the porch and damaged windows.
+The Tulsa World blamed the attack on the Industrial Workers of the World.
+Investigators initially detained W. J. Powers for the bombing, but he was cleared by November.
+Charles Krieger, a member of the IWW, was later detained for the bombing.
+Krieger's defense was supported by the Workers Defense Union and Elizabeth Gurley Flynn organized his defense team which included Fred Moore, Eugene Lyons, and Caroline Lowe.
+Local oilman Charles Page, who frequently feuded with members of the Tulsa Home Guard, also supported Krieger by deploying armed guards to the courthouse to prevent his lynching, according to Lyons.
+After a mistrial, Kreiger was acquitted in 1920.

-After an explosion at the home of J. Edgar Pew, the vice-president of Carter Oil Company, on October 29, 1917, the TCCD announced the creation of a 150 man Home Guard.
-The TCCD would later call the Home Guard its “right arm of power.”
+After the explosion at Pew's home, the TCCD announced the creation of a 150-man Home Guard.
+The TCCD would later call the Home Guard its "right arm of power".
 The Home Guard attracted influential members including Eugene Lorton and W. Tate Brady.
-Carter Oil Company and the Tulsa Police Department blamed the IWW for the bombing based on testimony from private investigators hired by Carter Oil Company and the Tulsa Daily World publicly blamed the union for planning a "reign of terror" in the state.
-Federal investigators who had infiltrated the Tulsa IWW found they were “doing nothing or planning nothing directed against the Government” and that there was “no talk of violence.”
+Carter Oil Company, the oil company Pew worked for at the time, and the Tulsa Police Department blamed the IWW for the bombing based on testimony from private investigators hired by Carter Oil Company.
+The Tulsa Daily World publicly blamed the union for planning a "reign of terror" in the state.
+Federal investigators who had infiltrated the Tulsa IWW found they were "doing nothing or planning nothing directed against the Government" and that there was "no talk of violence."